-Basically, solar wind is periodically launched by the sun contains clouds of plasma, full of particles that include electrons and positive ions.
-When they reach the Earth, they interact with the Earth’s magnetic field, exciting oxygen and nitrogen in the Earth’s upper atmosphere.
+Basically, solar wind is periodically launched by the sun which contains clouds of plasma, charged particles that include electrons and positive ions.
+When they reach the Earth, they interact with the Earth’s magnetic field, which excites oxygen and nitrogen in the Earth’s upper atmosphere.
 During this process, ionized nitrogen atoms regain an electron, and oxygen and nitrogen atoms return from an excited state to ground state.

 Excitation energy is lost by the emission of a photon of light, or by collision with another atom or molecule.
-Different gases produce different colors of light.
-Light emissions coming from oxygen atoms as they interact with solar radiation appear green or brownish-red while the interaction of nitrogen atoms cause light to be emitted that appears blue or red.
+Different gases produce different colors of light – light emissions coming from oxygen atoms as they interact with solar radiation appear green or brownish-red, while the interaction of nitrogen atoms cause light to be emitted that appears blue or red.

 In the southern latitudes, it is known as Aurora Australis, Australis being the Latin word for “of the south”.
 Auroras seen near the magnetic pole may be high overhead, but from farther away, they illuminate the northern horizon as a greenish glow or sometimes a faint red.
-The northern lights have had a number of names throughout history and a great deal of significance to a number of cultures.
-The Cree call this phenomenon the “Dance of the Spirits”, believing that the effect signaled the return of their ancestors.
+The auroras are usually best seen in the Arctic and Antarctic because that is the location of the poles of the Earth’s magnetic field.

 To the Inuit, it was believed that the spirits were those of animals.
 Some even believed that as the auroras danced closer to those who were watching them, that they would be enveloped and taken away to the heavens.
 In Europe, in the Middle Ages, the auroras were commonly believed to be a sign from God.

-The aurora is usually best seen in the Arctic and Antarctic because that is the location of the poles of the Earth’s magnetic field.
-Auroras can be spotted throughout the world and on other planets.
-They are most visible closer to the poles due to the longer periods of darkness and the magnetic field.
+However, Earth is not the only planet in the Solar System that experiences this phenomena.
+They have been spotted on other Solar planets, and are most visible closer to the poles due to the longer periods of darkness and the magnetic field.

 We’ve also recorded an episode of Astronomy Cast all about Aurora.
 Listen here, Episode 163: Auroras.